Cyber Insurance for Community Banks: What It Covers, What It Doesn't, and What Your Board Should Be Asking

 Scenario: Your banking platform vendor suffers a ransomware attack.
 Your own systems are fine, but you cannot process transactions, access accounts, or serve customers for three days.

 Many cyber policies either exclude third-party outages entirely, sublimit them, or require a “security failure” at the vendor.
 A configuration error, a failed update, or an operational failure at the vendor would not qualify.
-Your bank loses three days of operations, and the policy does not respond.
+Your bank loses three days of operations, and your policy does not respond.

 What to look for: Does your policy cover "dependent business interruption" or "contingent system failure"?
 Is there a sublimit?
 Does it require a "security event" at the vendor, or does it cover any "system outage"?

-Ransomware coverage has three hidden traps
+Ransomware coverage has 3 hidden traps

-Trap 1: The sublimit.
+Trap 1: Sublimits.

-Trap 3: Security warranties.
+Trap 2: Security Warranties.

 Regulatory coverage may be narrower than you think